Skip to content

 Crisis support services can be reached 24 hours a day, 7 days a week.

-The broad disease group that is the leading cause of disease burden for Aboriginal and Torres Strait Islander people is mental and substance use disorders, including depressive disorders, bipolar disorder, anxiety disorders, schizophrenia and alcohol and drug use disorders.
+The broad disease group that is the leading cause of disease burden for Aboriginal and Torres Strait Islander (First Nations) people is mental and substance use disorders, which includes depressive disorders, bipolar disorder, anxiety disorders, schizophrenia and alcohol and drug use disorders.

 Most of the disease burden from mental and substance use disorders is non-fatal – that is, it is due to years spent living with illness.

-Maintaining high levels of social and emotional wellbeing is now a focus of the National Agreement on Closing the Gap, with a target for significant and sustained reduction in suicide of Aboriginal and Torres Strait Islander people towards zero – see Target 14 in the Closing the Gap Information Repository.
+Maintaining high levels of social and emotional wellbeing is now a focus of the National Agreement, as reflected in Target 14: Significant and sustained reduction in suicide of Aboriginal and Torres Strait Islander people towards zero – see the Closing the Gap Information Repository.

 While intentional self-harm and suicidal behaviour are classified as injuries for burden of disease analysis, in the HPF they are reported under measure 1.18 Social and emotional wellbeing.
 Some information on intentional self-harm and deaths by suicide is presented in this section and in the following section on injury.

-Almost 1 in 3 Indigenous adults (31%) had high to very high levels of psychological distress in 2018–19 (age-standardised), a similar proportion to 2014–15.
+Almost 1 in 3 First Nations adults (31%) had high to very high levels of psychological distress in 2018–19 (age-standardised), a similar proportion to 2014–15.
 In comparison, 13% of non-Indigenous adults had high levels of psychological distress.
-Those who had been removed from families or had relatives removed from families had a higher proportion with high or very high levels of psychological distress (38%) compared to those who were not removed from their families (26%).
+Those who had been removed from families or had relatives removed from families had a higher proportion with high or very high levels of psychological distress (38%) compared to those who did not have these experiences (26%).

-In 2014–15, 68% of Indigenous Australians aged 15 and above (303,300) reported that in the previous year they had experienced one or more specified personal stressors – that is, events with the potential to adversely affect their health or wellbeing, such as serious illness or the death of a family member or friend (see Table 4.2 for most common personal stressors).
+In 2014–15, 68% of First Nations people aged 15 and above (303,300) reported that in the previous year they had experienced one or more specified personal stressors – that is, events with the potential to adversely affect their health or wellbeing, such as serious illness or the death of a family member or friend (see Table 4.2 for most common personal stressors).

 Sources of stress